angelinaaziz/data_science_salary_prediction/README.md

 # Data Science Salary Prediction 2023
 This repository contains a Jupyter Notebook file and a university report PDF for the data science salary prediction project.
 The project aims to predict salaries in the data science field based on various factors.
+Note: This was my first foray into data science and is a very basic interpretation of the dataset

 ## Repository Contents
 CW2.ipynb: Jupyter Notebook file containing the code and analysis for the data science salary prediction project.